tanadolmam/MapHistPlot/README.md

 # MapHistPlot
 Plot Heatmap from latitude and longtitude using Python.
+Then make it work with Tile Map Service.

 ## Overview
+  To draw a heatmap, it requires several programs.
+I divide them it to 4 parts:
+  1. Clean data
+  2. Divide data into small pieces
+  3. Process each piece
+  4. Arrange the output
 ## How to use
 ### 0. Initialize
   Apache and MySQL

 ### 1. Clean data
+  I use
   p1-ImportCSVToDB.py is used to import raw data in form of .csv file to database.
 The format of data is shown in table below.

 ID | latitude | longtitude | speed | date | direction | xx